Vasai

-Vasai (Konkani and Marathi pronunciation: [ʋəsəi], formerly and alternatively Marathi; Bajipur, English: Bassein; Portuguese: Baçaim), is a historical place and City near Mumbai (Bombay)'s western suburbs, located in Palghar district which was partitioned from the Thane district in 2014.
-It also forms a part of Vasai-Virar twin cities in the Konkan division of Maharashtra, India.
+Vasai (Konkani and Marathi pronunciation: [ʋəsəi]; British English: Bassein; formerly and alternatively Marathi; Bajipur) is a historical place and city located in the Palghar district; it was partitioned out of the Thane district in August 2014.
+It also forms a part of the Vasai-Virar twin cities in the Konkan division, Maharashtra, India, and comes under the police jurisdiction of the Mira-Bhayander, Vasai-Virar Police Commissionerate.

-The Portuguese in Goa and Damaon built the Vasai Fort to defend their colony and participate in the lucrative spice trade and the silk route that converged in the area.
-Much of Portuguese Bombay and Vasai was seized by Marathas during the period of Peshva rule, after the Battle of Vasai in 1739.
+The Portuguese in Goa and Damaon built Fort Bassein to defend their colony and participate in the lucrative spice trade and the silk route that converged in the area.
+Much of Portuguese Bombay and Bassein was seized by Marathas under Peshwa rule, at the Battle of Vasai in 1739.

-The British East India Company then took over the territory from the Maratha Empire in 1780 during the First Anglo-Maratha War.
+The British East India Company at Bombay then took the area from the Maratha Empire in 1780, following the First Anglo-Maratha War.

 Etymology

 The present name Vasai is derived from the Sanskrit word Waas, meaning 'dwelling' or 'residence'.
 The name was changed to Basai, which was named under Bahadur Shah of Gujarat after the Gujarat Sultanate took over the region.
-This is also the first Latinized record of the name, which was spelt as Baxay by Barbosa (1514).
-The name was short-lived as it was changed under Portuguese rule, approximately two decades later, to Baçaim (also first official Latin name) following the signing of the Treaty of Vasai in 1534.
-This name was again changed after over 200 years to Bajipur, after the Maratha Empire took over the region.
+This is also the first Latinized record of the name, which was spelled as Baxay by Barbosa (1514).
+The name was short-lived as it was changed under Portuguese rule, approximately two decades later, to Baçaim (also the first official Latin name) following the signing of the Treaty of Vasai in 1534.
+This name was again changed after over 200 years to Bajipur after the Maratha Empire took over the region.
 This name was also short-lived as after the capture of Bajipur (the Maratha name for Vasai) by the British, the name was changed yet again to Bassein.
 During this same time, Bombay took over Bassein as the dominant economic power in the region.
 The town was renamed to Vasai, the Marathi name for the region, following the devolution of the British Raj in India.

 Demonym

-A resident of Vasai is called Vasaikar in Marathi, in which the suffix kar means 'resident of'.
-The term had been in use for since the official renaming of Bassein to Vasai.
-The Vasaikar diaspora outside of Maharashtra state, as well as outside of India, refer to themselves as from Mumbai due to its international recognition and Vasai being located within the Mumbai Metropolitan Region, near the edge of suburban Mumbai.
+English: Bassein; Portuguese: Baçaim), Vasai is called Vasaikar in Marathi, in which the suffix "kar" means 'resident of'.
+The term had been in use since the official renaming of Bassein to Vasai.
+The Vasaikar diaspora outside of Maharashtra state, as well as outside of India, often refer to themselves as from Mumbai, due to its international recognition, and Vasai being located within the Mumbai Metropolitan Region, near the edge of suburban Mumbai.